bembit/local-dev-mongodb-express/db/README.md

 # Room Management System

-## track read write speed and add testing

 ## Overview

 This project is a simple Room Management System implemented using Node.js, Express, and MongoDB.
-It provides basic CRUD operations for managing lobbies.
+It provides basic create and read operations.

 ## Getting Started